tmcneely/eeg-101/README.md

 - Implement other visualizations
 - Add true Java docstrings for each class methods

+- Others
+	- Electrode naming convention: text is repeated
+	- Add legends in figures (click to see legend)
+	- Explain that the black dot is the reference
+	- Section on Filtering: explain the differences to look for in the filtered signal
+	- Section on Features: description is wrong!
+	- Add original contributors in last slide
+	- EXTRACT SLEEP DATA FOR MILES!

 ## Ideas

 - Point people towards the important files for signal processing, plotting, UI, etc.